Why the SMMA model is fundamentally broken

 Heck.
 My E550 is ten years old, and I wouldn’t even let Princess Grace of Monaco herself sit on the hood.

-The SMMA model is broken
+The SMMA model is broken.

 The SMMA model is fundamentally broken and it is not scalable, sustainable, or even economically feasible.